astronomer/docs/astro/resilience.md

 Astronomer utilizes automated backup features on public clouds.
 If a region experiences a partial outage or some other incident that affects your clusters, Astronomer can use these backups to restore all details of your cluster, including the metadata database.

 In the case of a full region failure of the control plane, the services and data would be recovered in an alternate region by Astronomer.
 In the case of a full region failure of the data plane, clusters impacted by a full regional outage will be restored to an alternate region.
-Some Deployment data, including the Airflow metadata database, cannot be restored after a full region outage.
+Some Deployment data, including the Apache Airflow® metadata database, cannot be restored after a full region outage.
 See [Disaster recovery](disaster-recovery.md) for more details.

 Astro also provides DDoS protection with always-on traffic monitoring, detection, and automatic attack mitigation for all inbound network traffic, along with suspicious IP throttling and brute-force protection as part of our secure authentication service.